 Each year the College of Law welcomes students to pursue studies leading to the SJD (Doctor of Juridical Science) degree.
 We invite you to consider the ways in which graduate study in law at Iowa might meet your needs.
 We provide opportunities for in-depth research in a world-class setting.
 Our comfortable environment and affordable cost of living mean our graduate students get high value and support.
 Please explore the options below and consider the Iowa SJD Advantages.

 You can download the application here.
-Applications must be printed and mailed to the Admissions Office.
+Applications must be printed and mailed to the Office of Admissions.
 They are not available to submit online.

 As a top public law school, The University of Iowa College of Law offers a great deal for prospective graduate students.